samcogan-demo/github-app-demo/README.md

 After successful publication:

-1. Go to your repository or organization page
+1. Go to your repository page
 2. Click on **Packages** (on the right sidebar)
-3. You'll see your published package: `@YOUR_ORG/YOUR_REPO`
+3. You'll see your published package with the repository name

+**Note:** The package is published using the repository URL (`https://npm.pkg.github.com/OWNER`) and is linked to the repository, not scoped with `@`.

 ## 🔐 Why GitHub Apps?